NCAR/HPC-Docs/docs/compute-systems/casper/index.md

 Derecho and Casper mount the same `GLADE` file systems.

-!!! danger "Don’t run `sudo` on NCAR systems!"
+!!! danger "Don’t run `sudo` on NSF NCAR systems!"
     If you need help with tasks that you think require `sudo` privileges, or if you aren’t sure, please contact HPC User Support before trying to run `sudo` yourself.
 The command fails when